-Our Code of Conduct, which applies to all of our directors, officers and employees, is built on our leadership principles, reflects our belief that there is no conflict between playing to win and being valuesbased and encourages ongoing dialogue about the choices we make every day to help us make great decisions.
-It highlights the policies that guide work-life at our company, including compliance with laws; equal opportunity and harassment-free workplace; protection and proper use of company assets and intellectual property; confidential information and insider trading; conflicts of interest; sustainability, community and social responsibility; trade compliance; and antibribery and corruption.
-Our Business Conduct GuideLine is a telephone hotline available at all hours for employees to ask questions or report potential violations of our Code of Conduct.
-Alleged violations are investigated under the direction of our Chief Risk Officer and senior management, with oversight from the Governance Committee.
+Our Code of Conduct, which applies to all of our directors, officers and employees, is built on our leadership principles, reflects our belief that there is no conflict between playing to win and being values-based and encourages ongoing dialogue about the choices we make every day to help us make great decisions.
+It highlights the policies that guide work-life at our company, includina compliance with laws: opportunity and harassment-free workplace; protection and proper use of company assets and intellectual property; confidential information and insider trading; conflicts of interest; community sustainability, and social responsibility; trade compliance; and anti-bribery corruption.
+Our Business and Conduct GuideLine is a telephone hotline available at all hours for employees to ask questions or report potential violations of our Code of Conduct.
+Alleged violations are investigated under the direction of our Chief Risk Officer and senior management. with oversight from Governance Committee.